evaapavel/diffrfe/README.md

 1. The streams are identical.
    - Plain: `{"diff":"LeqR"}`
-2. The 1st stream (the "left" one) is longer than 2nd (the "right" one).
+2. 1st stream (the "left" one) is longer than 2nd (the "right" one).
    - Plain: `{"diff":"LgtR"}`
-3. The 1st stream (the "left" one) is shorter than 2nd (the "right" one).
+3. 1st stream (the "left" one) is shorter than 2nd (the "right" one).
    - Plain: `{"diff":"LltR"}`
 4. The streams are of the same length, but they differ in some characters.
    - Plain: `{"diff":"LdiR", "diffSections":[{"offset":2, "length":4}, {"offset":10, "length":1}, {"offset":56, "length":12}]}`